If you’re beginning to prepare for the completion of your graduate work, congratulations!

-Note on terminology: The term "thesis" in this section of the website is used collectively to refer to the culminating representation of the scholarly work produced by a research-based master’s or doctoral student.
+The term "thesis" in this section of the website is used collectively to refer to the culminating representation of the scholarly work produced by a research-based master’s or doctoral student.

 All UBC theses become publicly available online from the UBC Library and Library and Archives Canada shortly after submission.
 Exceptions to this policy on a temporary basis may be requested (See Delaying Publication of Your Thesis).

 Your supervisor will guide you on the best way to present your research in your thesis.
 This website provides information on elements common to all theses, but the final expression is up to you and your committee.

 Thesis text is normally written in English.
 Indigenous languages, French, and other languages that form the basis of the scholarly work are welcomed, as appropriate.
 If you wish to write primarily in a language other than English, you will need to obtain the advance approval of your graduate program and the Faculty of Graduate and Postdoctoral Studies.